3-chess.com logo

 Knight Movement

-The knight, like in standard chess, moves one field in one orthogonal direction, then two in the other, or vice versa.
+The knight moves one square in one orthogonal direction, then two in the other - exactly as in standard chess.

 Castling

-Click your King to see valid moves, if Castling is valid then select the Rook to perform the move.
+Select your King to see valid moves - if castling is available, select the Rook to perform it.

 Castling